oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Reasoning for Withdrawal
 <reasoning-for-withdrawal>
-If the document language is English or unspecified, it MUST be tested that exactly one item in document notes exists that has the title `Reasoning for Withdrawal`.
-The `category` of this item MUST be `description`.
+If the document language is English or unspecified, it SHALL be tested that exactly one item in document notes exists that has the title `Reasoning for Withdrawal`.
+The `category` of this item SHALL be `description`.

 The relevant value for `$.document.category` is: